10 Myths That Hold Bright Math Students Back

 The deeper truth: Nearly all math students need significant guidance in order to fully develop their potential.

-Myth 10: Bright math students need special opportunities and experiences.
+Myth 10: Bright math students deserve special opportunities and experiences.

-The deeper truth: Experiences that target a student’s individual needs should not be treated as unusual or special.
+The deeper truth: Experiences that target a student’s needs should be treated as neither optional nor special.

 Questions to consider

-What does the myth look and sound like?
+What does the myth sound and look like?

 What are the consequences?